autoplot/documentation/md/help.md

       - **blur=5** apply a 5=pixel wide blur kernal
       - **rotate=0** rotate the image clockwise degrees.

+Note images can be loaded onto the canvas using annotations as well.
+This is how branding and provisional labels should be added to plots.

 ### Wav Files

 Plots the waveform within wav files.